Grand Canal in Venice from Acadamia Bridge during sunset

 How to Get to Pisa from Florence

 Take a regional train from Firenze S. M. Novella train station to Pisa Centrale train station.
-This is a 50 minute ride and costs €8.70.
+This is an hour ride and costs €10.
 Once at the train station, head to the luggage storage in the station, and drop off your things for €5 per bag.
 Check out the storage website.
+This is another storage option near (but not inside) the station.

 What to Do in Pisa (Half Day)